hklion/WarpX/Docs/source/usage/parameters.rst

     to the grid at initialization.
 Use with caution as these fields are used for the field solver.
 In particular, do not use any other boundary condition than periodic.

+* ``warpx.maxlevel_extEMfield_init`` (default is maximum number of levels in the simulation) With this parameter, the externally applied electric and magnetic fields will not be applied for levels greater than ``warpx.maxlevel_extEMfield_init``.
+    For some mesh-refinement simulations,
+    the external fields are only applied to the parent grid and not the refined patches.
+In such cases, ``warpx.maxlevel_extEMfield_init`` can be set to 0.
+    In that case, the other levels have external field values of 0.

 Applied to Particles
 ^^^^^^^^^^^^^^^^^^^^